pycroscopy/pycroscopy/README.rst

 * Join our slack project at https://pycroscopy.slack.com to discuss about pycroscopy
 * Feel free to get in touch with us at pycroscopy (at) gmail [dot] com
 * If you find any bugs or if you want a feature added to pycroscopy, raise an `issue <https://github.com/pycroscopy/pycroscopy/issues>`_.
 You will need a free Github account to do this
-* If you would like to help us and are looking for topics we are / will work on, please look at our `To Do <https://github.com/pycroscopy/pycroscopy/blob/master/ToDo.rst>`_ page